Invertus/saferpayofficial/README.md

     </a>
 </p>

 To register for live account please follow this link: https://www.six-payment-services.com/en/site/e-commerce/solutions/paymentsolution.html

 Test account information can be found here: https://www.six-payment-services.com/en/site/e-commerce-developer/testaccount.html

 Please be sure to have composer installed on your device before installing the module, you can simply do that here - https://getcomposer.org/download/

-<h1>Steps to use module from Github</h1>
-You can download the module straight from GitHub:
+Download the module from the [releases](https://github.com/Invertus/saferpayofficial/releases) page.

-1)    Find the section "Releases"
-2)    Press on the latest release.
-3)    Press on "saferpayofficial.zip" file and it will download automatically.
-4)    Install the module to your shop.

-Press here:

 <p align="center">
   <img src="https://github.com/Invertus/saferpayofficial/blob/master/views/img/readme/pic1.png">